Spencer's Lamb Minestone Soup

 5. Once the pot is at a boil, check to make sure your veggies are soft enough.
 Especially the carrots and green beans.
 If soft, add in your 1/2 box of Ditalini pasta.
 Bring down to a simmer and cook for 8 minutes stirring occasionally.

-6. After 8 minutes, add your zucchini, spinach, and lamb to the pot.
+6. After 8 minutes, add your zucchini, spinach, and lamb meat to the pot.
 Cook for 2 more minutes.

 7. Serve yourself up a bowl and top with grated Parmesan and parsley!
 Enjoy!